Council of Pisa: One College of Cardinals

-At the Eighth Session, which took place on Friday 10 May, a proposal was introduced to ratify the amalgamation of the two colleges of cardinals.
+At the eighth session, which took place on Friday 10 May, a proposal was introduced to ratify the amalgamation of the two colleges of cardinals.
 This had been the intention of the cardinals who had met at Livorno in June 1408, and was expressed in their manifesto.
 The Bishop of Salisbury, Robert Hallam, made the fatuous objection that the cardinals of Gregory XII had formally withdrawn their obedience, whereas the cardinals of Benedict XIII had not done so, placing the two colleges on a different footing.
 Then it was proposed that a decree be issued that it was lawful, as well as the duty, for everyone to withdraw from both popes.
 Several cardinals objected to that proposal, but the Council voted in favor anyway.
-Then Simon de Cramaud, who was in the Chair, had the original proposal for the amalgamation of the two colleges to be read out.
+Then Simon de Cramaud, who was in the Chair, had the original proposal for the amalgamation of the two colleges read out.
 As demanded, it was confirmed.

-The Ninth Session was held on Friday, 17 May, at which it was decreed that anyone could leave the Obedience of Gregory or the Obedience of Benedict without penalty, but that those who positively refused to leave would be permanently punished.
-The Tenth Session took place on Tuesday 22 May, at which a petition was presented to send an embassy to Genoa to engage in negotiations.
-The two contending parties, Benedict and Gregory, were summoned once again at the doors of the Cathedral by two cardinals.
+The ninth session was held on Friday, 17 May, at which it was decreed that anyone could leave the Obedience of Gregory or the Obedience of Benedict without penalty, but that those who positively refused to leave would be permanently punished.
+The tenth session took place on Tuesday 22 May, at which a petition was presented to send an embassy to Genoa to engage in negotiations.
+The two contending parties, Benedict and Gregory, were summoned once again at the doors of the cathedral by two cardinals.
 A petition was presented to certify that the two cardinals had carried out the summons.
 A Notary began to read the articles which were being proffered against the two popes, first in general terms and then in detail, citing witnesses and documents.
 These were produced by the Bishop of Pisa, Alamanno Adimari.
 Twenty articles were read and accepted before the time for the day's sitting elapsed.
-The reading and the presentation of witnesses and proofs continued at the Eleventh Session on 23 May.
+The reading and the presentation of witnesses and proofs continued at the eleventh session on 23 May.